 In Dec-2010, ICANN Board requested advice from ALAC, GAC, GNSO and ccNSO on establishing definitions, measures, and 3-year targets for those measures.

-If adopted by the future Affirmation review team, this advice could be critical to measuring the success of the new gTLD program

-Since the Costa Rica meeting, the WG reviewed all public comments and created the final version of the Consumer Trust, Consumer Choice and Competition Advice Letter.
+If adopted by the Board, these metrics could be valuable to the future Affirmation review team charged with evaluating the gTLD expansion program.
+Since the Costa Rica meeting and through Prague, the WG reviewed all public comments and created the final version of the Consumer Trust, Consumer Choice and Competition Advice Letter.

-The Consumer Metrics Working Group submitted the Final Advice letter to the GNSO Council for consideration.
+The Consumer Metrics Working Group now submits the Final Advice letter to the GNSO Council for consideration.

 Next Steps:

-GNSO Council review, deliberate, and consider the Advice letter
+GNSO Council review, deliberate, and consider the Advice letter:

 13 September: Request 20 minute session for Consumer Metrics WG Representative (10 min Presentation, 10 min discussion)